FloFlo93/PICA-to-go/README.md

 #### CLASS_NAME.rank.raw.tsv
 This file contains the output of the feature ranking (importance of each gene cluster for the prediction).
 The file contains the name of the representative sequence of a cluster (binName^_fastaHeaderIdentifier) and the importance of each gene cluster for the model (value between zero and one).
 #### CLASS_NAME.rank.annotated.tsv
-As the name of the representative sequence may not be very meaningful, this file contains an additional column with an annotation for each representative sequence (see ...).
+As the name of the representative sequence may not be very meaningful, this file contains an additional column with an annotation for each representative sequence (see [Annotation method](#annotation-method)).
 #### database.mmseqs
 This is a zip archive containing all necessary files of the MMSeqs database, that are needed to run PICA-to-go predict.
 #### gene_clusters.json